414 Vote for Library Funding

 How will the money be spent?

-There are three areas where the money will be deployed if awarded:
+There are three areas where the money will be deployed:

 After a year of researching health insurance assistance for staff, the Board learned that programs like HRA’s were either too expensive for our small organization, or didn’t offer current staff much assistance for various reasons.
 The Board, instead, agreed to a healthcare stipend now available to employees on a quarterly basis.
 We are committed to offering competitive compensation to our hard working and dedicated staff.